longwei/tinyWebServer/README.md

 web: called in child process, one process for each web request. transmit the requested file to the brower and exit

+main keep the listen fd and child process keep the connection fd.

 usage:
 shoot it, and it will host a simple static webserver on current directory